17 Carat

-17 Carat is the debut extended play by South Korean boy group Seventeen.
+17 Carat is the debut extended play (EP) by South Korean boy group Seventeen.
 It was released on May 29, 2015, by Pledis Entertainment and distributed by LOEN Entertainment.
-"Adore U" serves as the lead single for the extended play.
+"Adore U" serves as the lead single for the EP.

 Background and release

-The extended play includes 5 tracks written, co-written and co-produced by Seventeen's group members.
+17 Carat features five tracks written, co-written, and co-produced by Seventeen's group members.
 "Adore U" was chosen as the lead single for the EP and was performed on multiple music shows by the group.
 "Shining Diamond" was used as a pre-single on the group's reality debut show.
-The group states that the track list was chosen to reflect the group's core concept of "boys' passion".
-The album has two physical versions: one with a "black" themed photo card set and the other with a "white" themed photo card set.
-All copies include a CD containing the songs and a fold up poster/lyric sheet.
+The group stated that the tracklist was chosen to reflect Seventeen's core concept of "boys' passion".
+The album has two physical versions: one with a "black" themed photo card set, and the other with a "white" themed photo card set.
+All copies include a CD containing the songs and a fold-up poster/lyric sheet.